MelleNooijen/MelleWS/README.md

 `/views/*.ejs`: These are actually mostly HTML files, but with server-side JavaScript in them.

-`/launcher(-prod).bat`: These are Launcher scripts to start MelleWS.
+`/launcher(-prod/loop).bat`: These are Launcher scripts to start MelleWS.
+They can be ignored and don't need much updating, since they're only used to launch MelleWS for the website itself.
 ### Routers
 Routers are the scripts which render EJS (dynamic HTML) pages.
 They are defined in `app.js`.
 ### HTTP Request handling